utkarsh-nigam/GAN-based-Data-Augmentation/Readme.md

 use GAN's to improve the performance of CNN models for classification of highly imbalanced image dataset.

 ## Dataset
 Dataset being used for this project is based on Cat's Breed dataset which is sourced from Kaggle https://www.kaggle.com/ma7555/cat-breeds-dataset.
 It consists of 67 different breeds of cats.
-However, due to computational limitations, we choose 2 breeds (American Shorthair and Himalayan) that when combined together give us a highly imbalanced dataset.
+However, due to computational limitations, we chose 2 breeds (American Shorthair and Himalayan) that when combined give us a highly imbalanced dataset.

 ![Alt text](/assets/img/img1.png?raw=true "")